peterburk/worldVisas/README.md

 # World Visas
-A browsable view of countries you can go to based on your citizenship
+A browsable view of countries you can go to based on your citizenship.

 I’ve got a passport.
 Where can I go?